gritt/sf4/README.md

         $: docker-compose build

         $: docker-compose up -d

+3.1.
+Check if the containers are running with:

+        $: docker-compose ps

 4. Enter the "symfony" dir and configure the database connection:

+        $ cd symfony

         $ cp .env.dist .env